grant-m-s/AstronomicAL/docs/source/index.rst

 To begin training you simply have to select **Load Custom Configuration** checkbox and select your config file.
 Here we have chosen to use the :code:`example_config.json` file.

 The **Load Config Select** option allows use to choose the extent to which to reload the configuration.

-For a thorough tutorial on the training process, see :ref:`Training a Classifier: From Start to Finish <Training a Classifier: From Start to Finish>`.

 .. raw:: html